 Everyone LOVES them and, bonus, they’re basically the easiest thing on earth to make.

-And with this baby arriving in the next few weeks, I’ll definitely be in the “easiest thing on earth” cooking mode for a while.
+And with the holidays coming up, I’m definitely going to be in the “easiest thing on earth” cooking mode for a while.

 Easiest Crockpot French Dip Sandwiches